View Margaret Reed's Obituary on Star-Telegram.com and share memories

 |

-Margaret L. Reed FORT WORTH--On Tuesday, March, 17, 2020, Margaret L. Reed transitioned from earth to glory in the comfort of her home.
-GRAVESIDE SERVICE: A private graveside service for family will be held at noon Thurdsday, March 26, in Cedar Hill Memorial Park.
+Margaret Reed FORT WORTH--On Tuesday, March, 17, 2020, Margaret Reed transitioned from earth to glory in the comfort of her home.
+SERVICE: A private graveside service will be held for family at noon on Thursday, March 26 at Cedar Hill Memorial Park.
 In light of COVID-19, a celebration of life will be held at Mount Zion Baptist Church at a later date.
-Viewing: 1 to 7 p.m.
-Wednesday, March 25, at the funeral home.
 SURVIVORS: Daughters, Jacqueline Lacy, Charletta Miller, Cynthia McKinney-Smith (Greg), Sandra Sibley and Johnica Reed Rivers; 11 grandchildren; sister, Mary Ann Ireland; 21 great-grandchildren.